ab-elhaddad/fancy-todo/README.md

 # Fancy To Do App

-## A To Do backend server with fancy Features! ✨
+## An Express application to create tasks, add subtasks, and group tasks in lists.
+You can think of it as a To Do list but with so many fancy features. ✨

 ## 👀 Overview